afomera/richer-text.js/docs/src/ruby-changelog.md

 ---

+## 0.13.0

+- Fixed Rails 7.2 compatability
+- Updated install script to install RicherText.js v2 from the alpha channel

+---

 ## 0.10.0

 - Add support for RicherTextEmbed nodes, allowing the rendering of `richer-text-embed` html tags as a rendered partial for the Embeddable object.